-Empirical Strategies is a 8-12 hour short course based on Mostly Harmless Econometrics by Angrist and Pischke (Princeton University Press, 2009).
+Empirical Strategies is a 8-10 lecture short course based on Mostly Harmless Econometrics by Angrist and Pischke (Princeton University Press, 2009).
 Upcoming venues and reading lists and schedules from recent courses are linked below.
 I offer two versions, focusing on either the first or second half of MHE.
-Email me for if you're interested in hosting.
+Email me for if you're interested in hosting the course.

 Central European University, August 2012